 - Is this plan temporary?

 If you answered “yes” to any of these questions, you’ve probably spotted a fad diet.
 Advertising that promotes these diets is often very convincing.
 These ads may draw you in and make you believe that it’s super easy to follow the diet and lose weight.
 Don’t be fooled.
-This type of weight loss plan is really just a quick fix and not a healthy way to lose weight.
+This type of weight loss plan is not a healthy way to lose weight.

 Should I take diet pills or supplements that promise weight loss?

 It’s not safe for teenagers to take “diet pills.”
-Over the counter supplements are especially not safe for weight loss because they are not regulated by the FDA.
+Over the counter supplements are especially not safe for weight loss because they are not regulated by the Food and Drug Administration (FDA).
 The FDA is the government organization that makes sure that the food we eat and the medicine we take is safe.
 However, supplements are not regulated so could be harmful.

 Are there healthier ways to manage weight?

-Yes.
+Yes!
 There are much healthier ways to manage weight rather than following a fad diet.
 We lose weight by eating fewer calories than our bodies burn.
-To lose weight, add calorie-burning activities into your day, and cut down on your portion sizes or the amount of food that you eat.
-Be sure not to restrict your calories too much, though.
+To lose weight, add calorie-burning activities into your day, and cut down on the calories you eat.
+Because a large decrease in your calories can be harmful to your body, try small dietary changes like the suggestions below.

 - Eating breakfast.
 Starting your day with a nutritious meal will prevent you from getting too hungry during the day and give you energy to think at school.